 How Does Buffett Screen for Stocks?

-Buffett screens for stocks using specific criteria, is the company profitable and generating a healthy cash flow.
+Buffett screens for stocks using specific criteria, such as whether the company is profitable and generating a healthy cash flow.
 He then predicts and discounts the cash flow ten years into the future.
 If the discounted cash flow value is 30% higher than the company’s stock market valuation, it has a good margin of safety and is a candidate for purchase.

 1. Understand What Buffett & Graham Look For In Stocks